mez/algorithms_with_python/README.md

 3. Finding second largest number in an array with at most n + logn - 2 comparisons!
   * for this algo tourny algo is the main inspiration.
 Another divide and conquer algo.

+4. Finding max element in unimodal array in logn
+  * inspired by bisection method if you think max element as f(x)=0 aka root point.